bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+Closure is a function that creates a scope chain from an inner function to a variable stated in the outer function, and sometimes global variables.

 2. Study the following code, then answer the questions below.

 ```js